 Cheddar Pecan Cheese Ring with Strawberry Preserves - a vintage cheese ring recipe attributed to first lady Rosalynn Carter.
 Good for any get together!

-I’m in a vintage kind of mood today and I hope you are too, because this is one of those recipes from way back.
+I'm in a vintage kind of mood today and I hope you are too because this Cheddar-Pecan Cheese Ring with Strawberry Preserves is one of those recipes from way back.
 You know, back when we actually wrote them down on little cards and filed them in a box.
-Yes, I’m talking about before the internet.
+Yes, I'm talking about before the internet.

-Make this for your sweetheart for Valentine’s Day.
-You’re gonna love it.
+Make this for your next get together with friends.
+You're gonna love it.
 I promise.

 Start by toasting the pecans in the oven at 350 degrees or in a dry skillet over medium heat.
 Let them cool while you proceed with the recipe.
 Set aside 2 tablespoons of pecans for garnish.

 Oh, and I cannot stress enough that you should not use the packaged shredded cheese in this recipe.
-It just won’t work.
+It just won't work.
+The coating on the packaged stuff keeps it from sticking together.
 You must have freshly grated cheese.
 Got it?
 Okay.

 Now, just put all the ingredients in a medium mixing bowl and stir with a wooden spoon until everything is thoroughly combined.

 Turn the entire mixture out onto a board or serving plate and using your impeccably clean hands, shape it into a ring.
 Spoon the preserves in the center of the ring.
 Sprinkle the reserved pecans on top.